inmindos/thinking-flaws/Conservatism.md

 ### Consequences

 In finance, evidence has been found that investors under-react to corporate events, consistent with conservatism.
-This includes announcements of earnings, changes in dividends,etc.
+This includes announcements of earnings, changes in dividends, etc.